 Latest Tax Relief News for Small Business

 NFIB’s latest tax survey, The Tax Cuts and Jobs Act One Year Later: Part II, confirms small business owners believe the tax law has had a positive effect on the economy.
 For years, small businesses have counted tax issues among five of their top ten problems, according to NFIB’s Small Business Problems and Priorities survey.
-The tax relief bill presented the biggest tax overhaul in more than three decades, and it dramatically improved the landscape for many small businesses.
+The tax law presents the biggest tax overhaul in more than three decades, and it dramatically improved the landscape for many small businesses.

 Coupled with increased thresholds for the alternative minimum tax and estate tax, a doubling of the standard deduction, and a significant increase in the expensing limits, the benefits to small and independent business owners are substantial.

 Small business owners are optimistic about the positive impact of the Small Business Deduction.
 More than 81 percent of small business owners believe the Small Business Deduction is important.
 These positive changes have driven record optimism in the small business community.
 Sales are strong, profits are good, and employee compensation is increasing.
 However, without additional congressional action, these important small business provisions are scheduled to expire after 2025.

 Reps.
 Jason Smith (R-MO-8) and Henry Cuellar (D-TX-28) have sponsored the Main Street Tax Certainty Act, H.R.
 216, to ensure the Small Business Deduction is permanent.
 Sen. Steve Daines (R-MT) has also introduced S. 1149, the Main Street Tax Certainty Act.
 Please encourage your Representative and Senators to cosponsor this critical legislation to provide certainty to small business owners.